Skip to content

 completedThe target completed the work.Yes

-failedThe target or lifecycle rules marked the interaction failed.Yes
+failedThe target or lifecycle rules marked the work failed.Yes

 Terminal states are authoritative.
-After an interaction reaches completed, failed, or canceled, later non-terminal updates MUST NOT move it back to an active state.
-A later direct or capability in that interaction MAY be rejected with interaction_closed.
+After work reaches completed, failed, or canceled, later non-terminal updates MUST NOT move it back to an active state.
+Late lifecycle messages MAY be rejected with reason_code = work_closed.

 Rendering diagram…